Henrymenez/InventoryMg.API/README.md

 ### When App starts a change the connection string in the appsettings.json File.
 Run the migration then start the app.

-### The migration will seed the db with some demo data which you can be able to use to test
+### The migration will seed the db with one admiin user demo data which you can be able to use to perform admin functions